Getting started with ecoClassify

 Step 4: Running models

-Right-click on the Snow Classifer [Random Forest] in the Library Explorer window and select Run from the context menu.
+Right-click on the Snow Cover - Training scenario in the Library Explorer window and select Run from the context menu.
 If prompted to save your project, click Yes.
 The example model run should complete within a couple of minutes.
 If the run is successful, you will see a Status of Done in the Run Monitor window.
 If the run fails, you can click on the Run Log link to see a report of any problems that occurred.
+A blue information symbol indicates that there is additional information in the run log, which will occur in all scenarios using the Training stage.

 Step 5: Viewing model outputs and results